divyaKh/CMPE255Project/Archive/paper.md

 Cyber attacks are one of the biggest threads in this era of digital world.
 It is very important to combat the network attacks to establish a secure environment for all the users of a network.
 This project focuses on creating and testing Machine Learning Models over a large dataset of raw network packets to detect network attacks.
 The dataset used, is created by Cyber Range Lab of UNSW Canberra.
 The project analyses the performance of different ML models like XGBoost, Random Forest, etc. over the dataset that has been preprocessed using techniques like Dimension Reduction, MinMax Scaling etc. The performance, in terms if Acuracy and F1 score, is studied for each model and the inferences like best working model are derived.

-# Introduction
+# 1. Introduction
 The occurrence of cyber security incidents have proliferated in recent years.
 Almost every year, one or two major information security incidents attract the attention of the world.
 Numerous studies have already been conducted in the field of cyber security utilizing data mining technologies.
 Using the UNSW-NB15 Dataset [@7348942], we will predict the network attack that is happening over the network.
 This dataset has nine types of attacks, namely, Fuzzers, Analysis, Backdoors, DoS, Exploits, Generic, Reconnaissance, Shellcode and Worms unlike other dataset like KDD-99 dataset which has only four attack types DOS, R2L, U2R, and PROBE.
 The attack distribution data of UNSW-NB15 is shown in Figure 1.

 ![Figure 1](images/EDA/distribution_pie_chart.png)

-# Literature Review:
+# 2. Literature Review

 Many datasets have been used for Intrusion detection system like KDD’99.
 According to
 A. Divekar et al, “As with KDD-99, certain parameters were found unnecessary.
 A reduced set of 20 features found by Mean Decrease Impurity was used in this paper.”[@Divekar2018BenchmarkingDF].
 Tavallaee et al. [@Tavallaee2009ADA], while proposing an improved NSL-KDD, provided a comprehensive description of the KDD CUP 99's idiosyncrasies”.Tavallaee et al. [@Tavallaee2009ADA] developed NSL-KDD to rectify KDD-99 and overcome its drawbacks.
 However, it had some drawbacks like non representation of low footprint attacks[@7348942].
 A. Divekar et al, have compared and the datasets by applying preprocessing and feature Selection and found that uNSW-NB15 was found to be a modern substitute to  NSL-KDD and KDD CUP 99 dataset.[@Divekar2018BenchmarkingDF]